-- Teen Titans had a Wacky Races-esque episode where the Titans were trying to beat various villains to steal back a mysterious suitcase belonging to Robin from Ding-Dong Daddy.
+- Teen Titans has a Wacky Races-esque episode where the Titans are trying to beat various villains to steal back a mysterious suitcase belonging to Robin from Ding-Dong Daddy.

 - The entire second season of 80s cartoon M.A.S.K. (all ten episodes) centered around racing.
 Considering that the racing vehicles were all equipped with weapons and could transform...

 - The Dukes, the Hanna-Barbera Animated Adaptation of The Dukes of Hazzard, features the Duke cousins (originally Coy and Vance and later the more familiar Bo and Luke) in an automobile race around the world against Boss Hogg, in a duel over the ownership of Duke farm.